|Date of Birth||7 December 1915, Red Hook, Brooklyn, New York City, New York, USA|

 In early 2005, Eli Wallach released his much anticipated autobiography, "The Good, The Bad And Me: In My Anecdotage", an enjoyable reading from one of the screen's most inventive and enduring actors.

 Eli Wallach was very much a family man who remained married to his wife Anne Jackson for 66 years.
-When Wallach died at 98, he was survived by his wife, three children, five grandchildren and several great-grandchildren.
+When Wallach died at 98, in 2014, in Manhattan, NY, he was survived by his wife, three children, five grandchildren and several great-grandchildren.

 - IMDb Mini Biography By: email@example.com